Is Boston Cream Pie really a cake and not a pie!?

 1/4 cup all-purpose flour

-egg yolk, beaten
+3 large egg yolks, beaten

 Chocolate Ganache (Icing) Recipe:

-1/3 cup heavy or whipping
+1/3 cup heavy or whipping cream

-7 ounces semi-sweet or bittersweet
+7 ounces semi-sweet or bittersweet chocolate, chopped

 In a small, heavy saucepan, add the cream and bring just to a boil; immediately remove from the heat.
 Add the chopped chocolate, stirring with a whisk until the chocolate is melted and the mixture is completely smooth.